mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/02-hardware.md

 ## Battery

 While devices have an ever-increasing battery life, some hardware features are extremely battery-hungry.
-For example, apps that use GPS or Bluetooth intensively can drain a battery very quickly.
+For example, apps that intensively use GPS or Bluetooth can drain a battery very quickly.

 ## Local storage

-We need to determine the amount of storage that our app will need and compare it to the capacity available on our target devices.
+We need to determine the amount of storage that our app will need, and compare it to the available capacity on our target devices.
 It is also interesting to determine the level of security of the local file system, in case sensitive information needs to be stored locally.

 ##	Sound